Royal Brougham: Death

 Midway through the Seattle Seahawks' third season in 1978, Brougham was still on the job at age 84, in the Kingdome press box during a game against division rival Denver on October 29.
 In the closing minutes, he suffered a major heart attack and was rushed to Swedish Hospital, where he died shortly after 1 am.
 His funeral in Seattle that Friday was attended by nearly five hundred.

 Legacy

 Brougham was a devout Christian and philanthropist.
-The Royal Brougham Sports Pavilion at Seattle Pacific University and the street named S. Royal Brougham Way (formerly known as S. Connecticut St., it borders T-Mobile Park and Lumen Field) in Seattle commemorate his legacy to the community.
+The Royal Brougham Sports Pavilion at Seattle Pacific University and South Royal Brougham Way (formerly known as South Connecticut Street, bordering both T-Mobile Park and Lumen Field) in Seattle commemorate his legacy to the community.

 The Emerald City Supporters, a supporter group for the Seattle Sounders FC soccer team, have nicknamed the team's home stadium "Royal Brougham Park" in honor of the sportswriter.
 The supporters' section behind the southern goal, closest to S. Royal Brougham Way, is known as the "Brougham End".
 Two of these supporters' groups take his name: The Brougham Boys '74 are an invite-only Ultras group affiliated with the ECS, as are the Royal Femmes for Women.

+Chris Diamantopoulos portrayed Brougham in the 2023 film The Boys in the Boat.